fitodic/django-studies/README.rst

 `Joe Alcorn's laboratory <https://github.com/joealcorn/laboratory>`_ to `Django <https://github.com/django/django>`_'s world not only to allow you to run experiments, but to dynamically modify their impact on users.
+This would give you the confirmations and the peace of mind you're looking for *and* your users wouldn't be inconvenienced by potential errors.

 Installation
 ^^^^^^^^^^^^